CannabiZz9/271401_AI_Mini-lab/README.md

 The robot performs pick and place operations based on the detected color and its position in the camera frame, using a calibrated perspective transform to convert pixel coordinates to world coordinates.

 Key Features
-  -OpenCV-based vision for real-time color detection and contour tracking after morphology process.
+  1. OpenCV-based vision for real-time color detection and contour tracking after morphology process.
-  -HSV configuration interface with trackbars for live tuning (Setup.py) -Dobot MG400 control via TCP/IP client (Client.py) -Perspective calibration for accurate pixel-to-robot coordinate mapping -JSON configuration file (hsv_config.json) to store HSV and morphology settings
+  2. HSV configuration interface with trackbars for live tuning (Setup.py)
+  3. Dobot MG400 control via TCP/IP client (Client.py)
+  4. Perspective calibration for accurate pixel-to-robot coordinate mapping
+  5. JSON configuration file (hsv_config.json) to store HSV and morphology settings

 Project Structure
-├── Dobot_import     # Import this folder into Dobot Studio
+  1. Dobot_import/              # Import this folder into Dobot Studio
-├── Client.py        # Main script integrating OpenCV vision and MG400 communication
+  2. Client.py              # Main script integrating OpenCV vision and MG400 communication
-├── Setup.py         # HSV configuration and calibration tool
+  3. Setup.py               # HSV configuration and calibration tool
-├── hsv_config.json  # Saved HSV color and morphology settings
+  4. hsv_config.json        # Saved HSV color and morphology settings
-└── README.md        # (This file)
+  5. README.md              # (This file)

 Dependencies
   -Python 3.8+